A Guide to Basic Competitive Analysis

 One of the most exciting and difficult aspects of digital marketing is the constant change that is happening in the market.
 What used to be standard and new a few months ago could be completely obsolete today.
 This makes it difficult to stay ahead of the industry and means that in the long run, only the innovative survive in digital marketing.

-Before going into the specifics of competitive research I want to stress the importance of taking a manual look at all of the data.
+Before going into the specifics of competitive analysis I want to stress the importance of taking a manual look at all of the data.
 It is easy to get caught up in data and tools and to ignore the best tool at your disposal, which is your brain.
-At the end of the audit go through each of your competitors’ websites and campaigns manually, you’ll be surprised at the extra things you may find.
+At the end of the competitive analysis go through each of your competitors’ websites and campaigns manually, you’ll be surprised at the extra things you may find.

 Competitor Growth